-The Lineolated Parakeet, also known as the Barred Parakeet or the Catherine Parakeet.
-This bird is one of the calmest and quietest of the parrot family; their calls are not as loud and piercing as many of their relatives'.
-Linnies, as they're affectionately known by their owners are also known for their odd resting postures: relaxing in an almost-horizontal alignment.
+The lineolated parakeet, also known as the Barred parakeet or the Catherine parakeet, is one of the calmest and quietest of the parrot family.
+Their calls are not as loud and piercing as many of their relatives', making them ideal pets.
+Linnies, as they're affectionately known by their owners, are also known for their odd resting postures, relaxing in an almost-horizontal alignment.

-Lineolated Parakeets of various subspecies can be found in the wild in Mexico, Central America and South America.
+Lineolated parakeets of various subspecies can be found in the wild in Mexico, Central America, and South America.

-Size and Life Span of the Lineolated Parakeet
+Size and Life Span

-When properly cared for and hand fed as babies, Lineolated Parakeets develop very sweet and even-tempered personalities.
-They are extremely social birds by nature and they love to spend time with (and on) their owners.
+When properly cared for and hand fed as babies, lineolated parakeets develop very sweet and even-tempered personalities.
+They are extremely social birds by nature and they love to spend time with (and sitting on) their owners.
 Known to make comical little pets, the highly social lineolated parakeet makes a very entertaining family member, always eager to spend time playing with its human flock-mates.

-Anyone who is interested in adopting one of these birds should make sure that they have plenty of time to spend interacting with their new pet, as Lineolated Parakeets bore easily and need ample daily play time.
+Anyone who is interested in adopting one of these birds should make sure that they have plenty of time to spend interacting with their new pet, as lineolated parakeets bore easily and need ample daily play time.

 Diet and Exercise

-As with any hookbill, it is important to make sure that captive Lineolated Parakeets are fed a proper diet of a high-quality seed and pellet mix, along with a variety of bird-safe fresh fruits and vegetables.
+As with any hookbill, it is important to make sure that captive lineolated parakeets are fed a proper diet of a high-quality seed and pellet mix, along with a variety of bird-safe fresh fruits and vegetables.
 This will most closely approximate the diet that the bird would feast on in the wild, leading to better nutritional fulfillment and reduced risk of health problems.